 Versioned Object

-Versioning is a critical aspect for legal data.
+Versioning is a critical aspect for data.
 Each feature and information object can be separately versioned.
 This is done by including two attributes in each of these features that define the beginning and end dates of validity.

 Versioned and non-versioned features may be combined in a dataset.
 Non-versioned objects are then implicitly versioned by the metadata date stamp on the whole dataset.
 Versioning is particularly important when data is extracted from an online database.
 Figure C-13 below shows the S-121 versioning attributes for S-121 features.

 The VersionedObject attributes also contains an attribute collection.
 This attribute allows one to describe several different collections of data.
 For example the UN may hold data from Canada, France and other countries in the same database.
 There may be a unique numbering or naming system for feature and information object instances in Canada and another one in France, but there is no assurance that the two namespaces do not conflict.
 The collection attribute identifies which “collection” a data element is a member of.
 Effectively it ensures a unique namespace.
 This attribute is conditional.
 It is required in a database that contains information from different suppliers.
 The attribute is not required in a country’s national database (if the country has a unique and unambiguous name or numbering system, and it is not required in an exchange data set because the metadata of the entire dataset uniquely identifies the dataset).

+With respect to versioning, the presence of inconsistencies or discrepancies in information provided by different states does not indicate the existence of a dispute among the relevant states.